How ‘Thor: Ragnarok’ And Hulk Could Introduce Dracula, Vampires And Blade To The Marvel Cinematic Universe

 When Raizo Kodo, leader of the Forgiven, concludes that there is no number of weapons or soldiers at their disposal that can stop Nul-Hulk, Dracula decides to try an Adamantium net with gravity generators — but even that can’t hold him down.
 Just before Nul-Hulk kills Dracula, one of the vampires uses her power of illusion to make Nul-Hulk believe she is Betty Banner/Red Hulk.

-At the request of who he believes to be his wife, he puts down the Nul Hammer and goes back to join Thor in an effort to save New York City.
+At the request of who he believes to be his wife, he puts down the Nul Hammer and goes back to join Thor to save New York City.
 Dracula and the vampires live on in the dark in the mountain villages of Eastern Europe.

 Blade